Jonarzz/jonarzz.github.io/_posts/2019-12-03-OOP-project-structure.md

 ---
 layout: post
-title: "OOP - less definitions, more practice"
+title: "OOP - fewer definitions, more practice"
 subtitle: "How to start a project?"
 excerpt: When you know what project you would like to do -
          you would probably like to get your hands into the code as fast as possible.